bsc-iitm/python-textbook/docs/chapter-4/lesson-4.2.md

 print(distance(3, 4))
 ```

 This gives `7` as the output.
-Since no value was provided in the function call, the default value of `#!py 'manhattan'` was assigned to the `metric` parameter.
-In the code base, wherever the Manhattan distance is invoked, we can just replace it with the function call `distance(x, y)`.
+Since no value was passed to the `metric` parameter in the function call, the default value of `#!py 'manhattan'` was assigned to it.
+Now, in the code base, wherever the Manhattan distance is invoked, we can just replace it with the function call `distance(x, y)`.

 The following points are important to keep in mind: